Development and Transportation Projects

 For more information, please see the City of Ottawa website.

-(Last updated: December 2018) The subject property was formerly zoned Arterial Mainstreet, Mixed-Use Centre, Central Experimental Farm subzone and Parks and Open Space.
+(Last updated: May 2019) The subject property was formerly zoned Arterial Mainstreet, Mixed-Use Centre, Central Experimental Farm subzone and Parks and Open Space.
 In the spring of 2018, this site was rezoned to Major Institutional Zone.
 A site plan application is now under review.
+The Ottawa Hospital is currently working on the procurement for Transportation and Environmental assessment studies.

-(Last updated: December 2018) The owner plans to add a 10-storey tower on the west side and a 12-storey tower to the east side of the existing 5-storey building.
+(Last updated: May 2019) The owner plans to add a 10-storey tower on the west side and a 12-storey tower to the east side of the existing 5-storey building.
 This application was approved by City Council in 2017.
+Zoning has been approved and the project is currently awaiting construction.

 (Last updated: December 2018) The project involves the following components: